Pyprohly/redditwarp/docs/source/getting-started/praw-comparison.rst

 for the client's methods and are not preferred over directly invoking them::

    subm = client.p.submission.fetch(int('5e1az9', 36))
    subm.reply("Very cool!")
    # Or
-   client.p.submission.reply(subm.id, "Very cool!")
+   client.p.submission.reply(int('5e1az9', 36), "Very cool!")

 Fully type complete
 ~~~~~~~~~~~~~~~~~~~

-RedditWarp is type complete library.
+RedditWarp is a type-complete library.
 This means that a type checker does not
-need to resort to type inference to determine the type of any public symbol.
+have to resort to type inference to determine the type of any public symbol.

 For normal non-library code it is not suggested that it needs to be type
 complete but rather fully typed, which means that the type of any symbol can
 be inferred.
 This is mostly accomplished by adding type annotations to all
 function signatures.

-Type annotating your code helps you write type safe code which can eliminate
+Type annotating your code helps you write type-safe code which can eliminate
-a whole class of programming errors, speeding up your development.
-Type safe
+a whole class of programming errors, helping speed up development.
+Type-safe
 code is easier to maintain and refactor.

 No lazy loading